KeckObservatory/mKTL/doc/example/get.rst

 Handling return values
 ----------------------

-The value returned by :func:`Item.get` is a Python native object, either a primitive, such as an integer or floating point number, or something like a numpy array.
+The reference at the :py:attr:`Item.value` property as well as the value returned by :func:`Item.get`, is a Python native object, either a primitive, such as an integer or floating point number, or something like a numpy array.
 For example::

     >>> current
     True

-If the item represents a bulk value the returned reference will be a numpy array.
 If no value is availble the current value will be ``None``.

 Full example